Turku Cathedral: Materials of the church

 The first church in the location of the Turku Cathedral was made of wood, however, during the Middle Ages, the use of wood as a building material in cities was not recommended as a city-wide fire prevention method.
 The initial parts of the current church were constructed with grey stone and clay bricks, though the production of bricks was quite limited in Finland at the time and bricks were mainly used only for the church buildings.
 It is considered unusual that bricks would have been transported over long distances and therefore it is believed that brick production sites were generally built nearby the main construction site.
 Written records have been found mentioning a clay pit near the cathedral, owned by the local Dominican order.
-It is to be noted that many other churches remaining now from the medieval period are mainly made of stone and wood, and the use of brick was exceptional narrowed down to places that had brick making possibilities on site or nearby.
-The shaping of stone was still in undeveloped in the 14th century in Finland and even though it was used for some churches and cellars it was not practical for more detailed use.
+Many other churches remaining now from the medieval period are mainly made of stone and wood, and the use of brick was exceptional narrowed down to places that had brick making possibilities on site or nearby.
+The shaping of stone was still undeveloped in the 14th century in Finland and even though it was used for some churches and cellars it was not practical for more detailed use.

+Renovation of Turku Cathedral in the 2020s

+An extensive renovation of Turku Cathedral is set to take place during this decade.
+The last major renovation occurred between 1976 and 1979, and the cathedral’s technical building systems now require modernization to meet contemporary needs.
+Work is scheduled to begin in February 2026, with completion targeted for late 2028 — just in time for the 800th anniversary of the city of Turku.
+Turku Cathedral will be closed to the public for entire renovation period, 9 February 2026 – 2 December 2028.
+Due to the scale of the renovations, there won't be any weddings or other events in Turku Cathedral during the renovation in 2026-2028.

+In addition to upgrades to the building systems, the project aims to improve accessibility and enhance the visitor experience while ensuring that the cathedral remains a functional and welcoming place of worship for modern-day Christian congregations.
+The project takes into account both functionality and historical preservation.
+One key goal is to repurpose underutilized backstage areas into new meeting spaces for the congregation.
+However, only minor modifications will be made to the main church hall.

+During the upcoming renovation of the Cathedral, also the Turku Cathedral Museum will be reconstructed, but it will remain open throughout the summer of 2025.
+The museum will close 30 September 2025 for renovation, and will reopen after the renovation with refreshed exhibitions.